jeisaRaja/rustask/README.md

 1. Clone or download this repository to your local machine.
 2. Navigate to the project directory.
-3. Compile or run the project based on the programming language you're using.
+3. Compile with `cargo build --release`

 ## Usage